suthyscott/tailwind-lecture/README.md

 This repo is an alternative to the bootstrap lecture in unit 6 of the legacy course.

+_To see responsive design and custom classes examples, check out to their respective branches in this repo._

 ## Go through slides about CSS frameworks

 Why CSS frameworks are better.